mimblewimble/docs/docs/wiki/introduction/mimblewimble/commitments.md

 reveal 8
 ```

-And now any observer could multiply our stated value 8, by the public point G and verify that their result is equal to the commitment we published ealier.
+And now any observer could multiply our stated value 8, by the public point G and verify that their result is equal to the commitment we published earlier.

 ```text
 verify (8, commitment) == 8*G  ? --> True/False